Reincarnation in popular culture: Literature

 Metempsychosis is the title of a work by the metaphysical poet John Donne, written in 1601.
 The poem, also known as the Infinitati Sacrum, consists of two parts, the "Epistle" and "The Progress of the Soule".
 In the first line of the latter part, Donne writes that he "sing[s] of the progresse of a deathlesse soule".

 During the classical period of German literature, metempsychosis attracted much attention: Goethe played with the idea, and it was taken up more seriously by Lessing, who borrowed it from Charles Bonnet, and by Herder.

-Reincarnation is a key plot device in Edgar Allan Poe's short story "Metzengerstein" (1932), in his "Morella" (1835) and "The Oval Portrait" (1842).
+Reincarnation is a key plot device in Edgar Allan Poe's short story "Metzengerstein" (1832), in his "Morella" (1835) and "The Oval Portrait" (1842).
 Mark Twain mentions this concept in "A Word of Explanation" at the beginning of his "A Connecticut Yankee in King Arthur's Court."
 He comes across a "curious stranger" at Warwick Castle in England who shows him ancient armor that supposedly once belonged to the knights of the Round Table.
 He interrupts his musings by saying: "You know about transmigration of souls; do you know about transposition of epochs -- and bodies?"
 He later claims to have killed one of the knights himself ... with a bullet!

 Metempsychosis recurs as a theme in James Joyce's modernist novel, Ulysses (1920).
 In Joycean fashion, the word famously appears, mispronounced by Molly Bloom, as "met him pike hoses."

-J. D. Salinger's short story "Teddy" (Nine Stories 1953) concerns reincarnation.
+J. D. Salinger's short story "Teddy" (Nine Stories, 1953) concerns reincarnation.
 An examination of transmigration in the arts is Philip K. Dick's novel The Transmigration of Timothy Archer.

+John Brunner's story The Vitanuls speculates about a limited quantity of reincarnating souls and an unlimited population growth.

 The bestselling suspense reincarnation series of M. J. Rose inspired the FOX-TV series Past Life, Chuck Palahniuk's book Diary centers around an artist whose reincarnated soul is repeatedly used in order to keep the residents of an island rich.
 American author Suzanne Weyn's romance novel, Reincarnation (2008), follows two lovers who keep searching for one another as they progress through the centuries.
 The Power of Five series by Anthony Horowitz involves children from 8000 B.C. returning as ordinary 21st century children.

-In the fiction novel "Donations to Clarity" by Noah Baird, the town sheriff is Elvis Presley incarnate.
+In the novel "Donations to Clarity" by Noah Baird, the town sheriff is Elvis Presley incarnate.